top of page

 It is important to understand that the process of learning does not end with meal time or with one activity; it continues throughout our children's lives as they grow from babies to adults who may eventually become parents (and even if they do not, they should still be able to walk in this world and take care of themselves and others).

-You can easily incorporate further learning in other way and other times by using activities like writing, bible stories, books, Scripture memory, colouring and painting.
-By combining Bible verses with health facts or simple reflection questions, children can gain a deeper understanding of both spiritual and physical truths.
+You can easily incorporate further learning in other way and other times by using activities like writing, stories, songs, colouring and painting.
+By combining truths, creativity and love with health facts or simple reflection questions, children can gain a deeper understanding of themselves and the world around them.

-It is over time that these small, repeated rhythms build a foundation of thankfulness, awareness, and intentionality, allowing children to make wise decisions not just because they are "healthy" choices, but also because they honour our Creator.
+It is over time that these small, repeated rhythms build a foundation of thankfulness, awareness, and intentionality, allowing children to make wise decisions.

 Healthy habits are more likely to stick when they’re fun.
 Children are more likely to absorb lessons when they are exposed to movement, visuals, and play.
 You can spark learning and reinforce truths by playing games